Doctors Revision

 The Menstrual Cycle

-Averaging around 28 days, the cycle is designed to produce and release an egg (ovulation) and prepare the uterus for potential implantation.
+Averaging around 28 days (though a normal range is strictly defined as 21 to 35 days), the cycle is designed to produce and release an egg (ovulation) and prepare the uterus for potential implantation.
 If pregnancy does not occur, the uterine lining is shed, resulting in menstruation.

-The entire cycle is a masterful conversation between the brain and the reproductive organs, regulated by a precise cascade of hormones.
+The entire cycle is a masterful conversation between the brain and the reproductive organs, regulated by a precise cascade of hormones known as the Hypothalamic-Pituitary-Ovarian (HPO) Axis.

-Releases FSH & LH to stimulate the ovaries.
+Releases FSH (Follicle-Stimulating Hormone) & LH (Luteinizing Hormone) to stimulate the ovaries in response to GnRH.

 The Purpose of the Cycle